Acacia glandulicarpa: Conservation status

-Widespread clearing of habitat has been responsible for the range and abundance decline of this species.

-As the hairy-pod wattle is restricted to less than 100 scattered sites in Victoria and one small site in South Australia, the species is listed as threatened under the Flora and Fauna Guarantee Act 1988 and listed as vulnerable under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+Acacia glandulicarpa is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "endangered" under the Victorian Government Flora and Fauna Guarantee Act 1988 and the South Australian Government Protected areas of South Australia#National Parks and Wildlife Act 1972.

 There are estimated to be about 6,000 – 12,000 plants among the roughly 100 sites, with the Little Desert National Park site accounting for about 25% of the total number.
 Most of the remaining sites are small, fragmented, and vulnerable to disturbance, within degraded and weedy vegetation, providing little opportunity to expand the population.

 Threats

 Threats to the species include inappropriate fire regimes, weed invasion, lack of regeneration, erosion, agricultural chemical spray drift, roadworks, and grazing by introduced herbivores or domestic stock.

 Ecological requirements for the hairy-pod wattle have not yet been studied and identified.
 While it is known that seedlings can grow without fire or soil disturbance, information on regeneration has not been studied.